andyjdavis/MandarinMojo/README.md

 TODO

+- enemies get quicker as you move up the levels?

+- if you press alphabetic keys from within the game, it carries out the desired function, but also opens the "quick search" function, which deselects the game screen

+- audio not working for some.

+- bosses

+- a way to quit

+- variety. powerups? faster, do more damage, take more hits? change theme? field to graveyard to mountains to castle to space ship?

+- import Anki deck

+- have sample sentences with a blank and find the word that fits in the blank.

+- graphics should have something to do with china

+- make point and click?

-tell the player they can press h for high scores
+- Tell the player they can press h for high scores

-1) user can enter arenas.
+- user can enter arenas.
 Arenas are marked complete.

-2) store words sorted for the user by difficulty (wrong answers, time to pick correct).
+- improve review arena problem queue. store words sorted for the user by difficulty (wrong answers, time to pick correct). only words you got wrong in review?

-3) New arena "problem words".
-THESE TWO MAY SWITCH
-4) User can view list of words sorted by difficulty.
+- User can view list of words sorted by difficulty.
 Problem words at top.

-5) Pay to remember state.
+- Pay to remember state.
 Ads.

-6) Get email address.
+- Get email address.
 Pick reminder schedule.